-As was discussed in Section 5, local assessments and taxes already account for roughly \$28 million dollars of spending towards RR&R in the Central Valley.
-This same level of investment in RR&R in the 2017 refined SSIA portfolio is assumed to continue.
 Some additional revenues may also be available to the extent that the Sacramento and San Joaquin Drainage District does not consume the remaining ability to pay in terms of local tax burdens.
 The total revenue generation capacity between these two mechanisms is not likely to exceed \$50 million per year.
-Combined with the assumed continuation of \$28 million of spending on RR&R, this translates to a total local burden that does not exceed about \$80 million per year.
+Combined with the assumed continuation of \$20 million of spending on OMRR&R, this translates to an additional local burden that does not exceed about \$80 million per year.